Top

 Authors note that CBD does not inhibit ACE2 expression or the main viral proteases, inhibition occurs after viral entry.
 Authors stress several limitations for use at this time, including purity, quality, and the formulation of products, and potential lung damage based on administration method.

-[Shover] Retrospective 1,831 hospitalized COVID-19 patients in the USA, showing lower mechanical ventilation and ICU admission, but no significant difference in mortality.
+Retrospective 1,831 hospitalized COVID-19 patients in the USA, showing lower mechanical ventilation and ICU admission, but no significant difference in mortality.
+Submit Corrections or Updates.

-We performed ongoing searches of PubMed, medRxiv, ClinicalTrials.gov, The Cochrane Library, Google Scholar, Collabovid, Research Square, ScienceDirect, Oxford University Press, the reference lists of other studies and meta-analyses, and submissions to the site c19early.org.
-Search terms were cannabidiol, filtered for papers containing the terms COVID-19 or SARS-CoV-2.
-Automated searches are performed every few hours with notification of new matches.
+We perform ongoing searches of PubMed, medRxiv, Europe PMC, ClinicalTrials.gov, The Cochrane Library, Google Scholar, Research Square, ScienceDirect, Oxford University Press, the reference lists of other studies and meta-analyses, and submissions to the site c19early.org.
+Search terms are cannabidiol and COVID-19 or SARS-CoV-2.
+Automated searches are performed twice daily, with all matches reviewed for inclusion.
 All studies regarding the use of cannabidiol for COVID-19 that report a comparison with a control group are included in the main analysis.
 This is a living analysis and is updated regularly.

 We received no funding, this research is done in our spare time.
 We have no affiliations with any pharmaceutical companies or political parties.